-H7N9 bird flu cases set to climb, but no pandemic: WHOApril 3rd, 2013 in Diseases, Conditions, Syndromes /
+H7N9 bird flu cases set to climb, but no pandemic: WHOApril 3, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The number of cases of H7N9 bird flu in China looks set to climb as experts identify previously unexplained infections, but a lack of human-to-human transmission means a pandemic is not on the cards, the World Health Organisation said Wednesday.

 "Given the fact that we've seen seven confirmed cases, plus there are reports of other cases, it would not be surprising to see additional cases," said Gregory Hartl, spokesman of the WHO's influenza and epidemics division.

 "But these would be additional cases, one by one.
 We have no evidence so far of human-to-human transmission, and without human-to-human transmission, the likelihood or risk of pandemic is low," he told reporters.